u7327620/mechatronics_terminal_game/README.md

 7: pip3 install -r requirements.txt

-8: Change the os.environm["TERM"] = To your operating system
+8: Change the os.environm["TERM"] = To your terminal of choice

 9: Change the path = to the arduino controller usb port